skunkel99/EECS486FinalProject/README.md

 python3 preprocess.py 2021-04-13/document_parses/pmc_json 2021-04-13/document_parses/pdf_json

 Alternatively, the tokenized version of 25% of the CORD-19 dataset is already processed and stored in processed_documents_tokenized.txt.zip, and the corresponding raw sentences  are stored in processed_documents_raw.txt.zip.
 These files are passed into invertedindex.py, where the tokens will be added to our inverted index data structure.
-The following command can be used to do this after extracting the files:
+The following command can be used to do this:

 python3 invertedindex.py processed_documents_tokenized.txt processed_documents_raw.txt